Linking Theoretical and Simulation Approaches to Study Fluids in Nanoporous Media: Classical Molecular Dynamics and Density Functional Theory: Introduction

 In this work we compare density profiles obtained by DFT and MD to test the applicability of the proposed method.
 There are already some comparisons in the literature showing good agreement of adsorbed fluid density profiles obtained by DFT and MD for single-component model Lennard\,--\,Jones fluid \cite{liu2019adsorption} and binary Lennard\,--\,Jones fluid mixture \cite{sokolowski1990lennard}.
 In this work we considered hydrocarbons and carbon dioxide and their mixtures that are relevant for the petroleum industry (in particular, for the $CO_2$-enhanced gas recovery).

-We study methane, ethane, carbon dioxide and their binary mixtures in slit-like carbon nanopores.
+We study methane, ethane, carbon dioxide and their binary mixtures in slit-like nanopores with carbon walls.
 Interaction with walls is modeled by the 9-3 Lennard\,--\,Jones potential in both theory and simulation.
 We consider conditions typical for reservoirs (bulk pressure 1--10~MPa, temperatures 273--373~K), and pore widths 1, 3, 5 (nm).

 The paper is organized as follows.
-In section \ref{methods} we provide molecular models (the selection of proper force field for MD and parametrization of DFT), description of theoretical method and simulation details.
-In section \ref{results} we present the equilibrium density profiles for single-component fluids and binary mixtures and compare DFT and MD results.
+In section \ref{sec:methods} we provide molecular models (the selection of proper force field for MD and parametrization of DFT), description of theoretical method and simulation details.
+In section \ref{sec:results} we present the equilibrium density profiles for single-component fluids and binary mixtures and compare DFT and MD results.

 All MD simulations were performed in GROMACS package (version 2019.4) \cite{abraham2015gromacs}.
 Snapshots of simulated systems were produced using VMD 1.9.3 \cite{HUMP96}.